screwdriver-cd/screwdriver/design/build-cache.md

 #### [Tentative] Regarding commits, branches and scoping

-Caching needs to take into account commits an branches when performing scoping.
+Caching needs to take into account commits and branches when performing scoping.

 Scoping a cache to commit level and/or not considering branches will lead to issues with caching in the following instances: